m1el/m1el.github.io/coding-sewer-tales/002-def-decrypt_password.md

 ![](../decrypt-password.gif)

 I completed "Cryptography I", cracked the encryption method, and was sitting there in disbelief.
-Meanwhile, the coordination to schedule a meeting to discuss how to update the configuration has not even started yet.
+Meanwhile, the coordination to schedule a meeting to discuss how to update the configuration was still ongoing.

 After a month and a half, they did provide a `decrypt_password` method.
 I already had all the code necessary to do it, all the tests working, so I just swapped my function with the function they provided.
 Easy change, "Update" complete.